BartSte/sportcalc/README.md

 ## Usage

 The script must be executed from the command line.
-It is available as: `cc`, `cycling`, and `cyclingcalculator`.
+It is available as:
+`cycling`.
 To get more information, run:

 ```
-cyclingcalculator --help
+cycling --help
 ```

 ## Validation